Hurtak/game-of-life/README.md

 Plenty of patterns to play with
 ![Menu with patterns](./resources/patterns.png)

-Stats (hidden feature, activate it by clicking on the 'Game of life' heading)
+Stats (hidden feature, activate it by clicking on the 'Game of Life' heading)
 ![Stats](./resources/stats.png)

 ## Technology overview